You are not broken. You are becoming.

 Guest Expert: Menopause and Healthcare Support

-As part of this in-person menopause and midlife education series, we are joined by a board-certified OB-GYN Dr. Jordan Mendoza, specializing in perimenopause, menopause, and midlife women’s health.
+As part of this in-person menopause and midlife educational retreat, we are joined by a board-certified OB-GYN Dr. Jordan Mendoza, specializing in perimenopause, menopause, and midlife women’s health.

-Dr. Jordan Mendoza will join us for the sessions, and will lead a dedicated session focused on:
+Dr. Jordan Mendoza will lead a conversation focused on:

 • Hormone replacement therapy (HRT)